mrimlinger/bugslife/README.md

 - GLUT: use `sudo apt-get install freeglut3 freeglut3-dev`
 - GLUI: download `libglui2c2` and `libglui` (check [here](http://www.rpmseek.com/index.html?hl=com)), then use `dpkg -i <package name>`.

 Then you should be able to compile in source folder using `make`.
-Many test files are available in test_files folder.
+Many test files are available in the test_files folder.
 Most of them are meant to trigger a specific error scenario.
 To get a a working simulation try `F04.txt` or build your own simulation text file!

 The programme has 4 working modes: